thehonorguard/mkdocs/docs/rulebook.md

 ### 3.6 In-Game Text Chat

-Please keep the in-game chat clear most of the time.
-Occasionally, during the briefing, command staff may send messages via the global chat system, but never type during deployment at any time.
-If you lose your radio and cannot contact anybody, it is on you to find your way back to link up with friendlies.
-It's a military simulation, not an instant messaging program.
+In-Game chat is only allowed for conveying non-mission related information during an operation (with expection for the missionmaker).
+It is allowed to be used during the briefing to prevent any interruptions.
+If you lose your radio and are unable to communicate with anyone, it is your responsibility to locate and rejoin friendly forces.
+Remember, this is a military simulation, not an instant messaging platform.

 ### 3.7 Join In Progress (JIP)